How to Help Your Employees Turn Off Work and Sleep Better

 Encourage your employees to set up a daily routine that includes morning workouts or walks, getting ready as if going to the office, or having virtual coffees with co-workers.

 And remind them to honor the end-of-day routines, too.
 Working from home can make turning off work difficult.
-Suggest that employees put away their laptop at the end of the day, to make a visual difference between work time and family time.
+Suggest that employees put away their laptops at the end of the day, to make a visual difference between work time and family time.
 Taking a walk right after the last task of the day can also be a good way to help them mentally make the switch.

 Use Exercise to Decompress